Kazhuu/asm2cfg/README.md

 ## Examples

 Repository includes examples which can be used to test the standalone functionality.

 File `test_function.asm` is non-stripped assembly file and its corresponding output `test_function.pdf`.

-File `stripped_function.asm` contains stripped function and its corresponding output `0x555555555faf-0x555555557008.pdf`.
+File `stripped_function.asm` contains
+stripped function and its corresponding output `0x555555555faf-0x555555557008.pdf`.

+File `att_syntax.asm` is an example of non-stripped AT&T assembly.

 File `huge.asm` is a large stripped assembly function and its corresponding output `main.pdf`.
 This can be used to test processing time of big functions.